napalm-automation/napalm/docs/support/ios.rst

 Configuration file
 ------------------

-IOS requires config file to begin with a `version` eg. `15.0` and `end` marker ath the end of the file.
+IOS requires config file to begin with a `version` eg. `15.0` and `end` marker at the end of the file.
 Otherwise IOS will reject `configure replace` operation.

 Notes